cevoaustralia/aws-to-slack/eventbridge/README.md

 [![license](https://img.shields.io/github/license/arabold/aws-to-slack.svg)](https://github.com/arabold/aws-to-slack/blob/master/LICENSE)

 This document is specific to Cloudformation Stacks that reside under *eventbridge* directory.
+As of now, this stack only creates rules for AWS Config related events.

 This stack deploys the following components with certain parameters that are configurable.

 ## Template Parameters
   1. DeployAllWSConfigComplianceChangesRule (Boolean).
 Controls creation of Eventbridge rule to detect all Compliance Changes.
 Default = true.